astroza/udptunnel/README.md

 ```
 ./client <public_address> 53 <your_password>
 ```
+Note: You may need a tuntap module for OSX http://tuntaposx.sourceforge.net/download.xhtml if you get an error saying ``open: No such file or directory``

 And that's all!!, you'll have a slow (just a bit) but full access Internet connection!.
 I've measured 0.210 MBPS in download.